Taming Self-Supervised Learning for Presentation Attack Detection: De-Folding and De-Mixing: Experimental Results and Analysis

-We compare the proposed method with both self-supervised learning based methods and presentation attack detectors.
-For self-supervised learning based methods, GAN based discriminator \cite{isola2017image} and auto-encoder based encoder \cite{isola2017image} are set as the baseline of the generative learning, while MoCo V2 \cite{chen2020improved} is selected as the representative method of the contrastive learning.
-In the terms of PA detector, LivDet 2017 winner \cite{mura2018livdet} and FSB \cite{8306930} are adopted as the competing method.
-For more comprehensive analysis on the proposed method, multiple models based PA detectors, including RTK-PAD \cite{9457215} and FSB + UMG Wrapper \cite{9079541} are also included for reference.
+We compare the proposed method with both self-supervised learning-based methods and presentation attack detectors.
+For self-supervised learning-based methods, GAN-based discriminator \cite{isola2017image}, and auto-encoder based encoder \cite{isola2017image} is set as the baseline of the generative learning, while MoCo V2 \cite{chen2020improved} is selected as the representative method of the contrastive learning.
+Regarding PA detector, LivDet 2017 winner \cite{mura2018livdet}, and FSB \cite{8306930} are adopted as the competing method.
+For a more comprehensive analysis of the proposed method, multiple models-based PA detectors, including RTK-PAD \cite{9457215} and FSB + UMG Wrapper \cite{9079541}, are also included for reference.